 The Course was scribed by Helen Schucman, a Medical Psychology Professor at Columbia University, during the years of 1965 to 1972.
-With the help of Bill Thetford, Ken Wapnick, Robert Skutch, and Judith Skutch Whitson, the Course was compiled, edited, and ultimately published (by the Foundation for Inner Peace) on June 26, 1976.
+With the help of Bill Thetford, Ken Wapnick, Robert Skutch, and Judith Skutch Whitson, the Course was compiled, edited, and ultimately published on June 26, 1976.

 New experience comes from following A Course in Miracles’ intentional and careful structure.
 As the Course states: “A universal theology is impossible, but a universal experience is not only possible but necessary.
 It is this experience toward which the course is directed.”
 (C-in.2:5-6) This simplicity becomes evident when studying ACIM.

 The study and learning of A Course in Miracles can be like climbing a ladder.
 Each rung represents a new realm of understanding where beautiful pearls of wisdom have more and more depth the higher one climbs.

 Another simplistic yet profound theme is in the introduction to ACIM which states: